kudujs/kudu/README.md

     routeParams: // the URL parameters
     target: // the CSS selector where the view must be rendered to
     viewOrPromise: // an object that was returned from the controller onInit() function,
-                   // either a view or a promise that resolves to a view };
+                   // either a view or a promise that resolves to a view.
+If onInit doesn't return anything,
+                   // null or a promise that is rejected, the view is cancelled and not rendered };
 ```